6. Leave of Absence and Withdrawl

 (1) Students must complete the appropriate form before a request can be considered.
 Forms can be found online at http://nursing.yale.edu/withdrawal-leave-absence.

-(2) The request for LOA must be approved by the Specialty Coordinator after consultation with the student.
-The request is signed and forwarded to the Division Chair and the Assistant Dean for Student Affairs.
-Approval of leave will be noted by a formal letter to the student from the Assistant Dean, with a copy to the Division Chair, Specialty Coordinator/Program Director, Academic Advisor, and the Financial Aid Officer.
+(2) The request for LOA must be approved by the Program Director/Specialty Coordinator after consultation with the student.
+The request is approved and forwarded to the Division Chair and the Associate Dean for Student Affairs.
+Approval of leave will be noted by a formal letter to the student from the Associate Dean, with a copy to the Division Chair, Specialty Coordinator/Program Director, Academic Advisor, and the Financial Aid Officer.